Due to coronavirus, there is a need to know how to shop safely online during Coronavirus.

 - Do they have contact information listed (This is important if you want to make further inquiries about your order.)

 Answers to these questions will either move you to place an order or not.

 Yes, they are helpful guides to help you determine if they should be trusted or not.

 2. Protect Your Data

-One of the most precious items you have on the internet and should be genuinely cherished is your data.
+It is one of the most precious items you have on the internet.

-Many suspicious and fraudulent websites might ask for every personal data even if it doesn’t seem relevant.
+Many suspicious and fraudulent websites might ask for every personal data.

-Before you give any personal information, ensure that this request corresponds with the order you are making.
+Before given any personal data, ensure that the request corresponds with your order.

 To protect your data, the following tips will help you through:

 Resist the urge to divulge more information than you need to